 Gorakshep is historically important too.
 It was the original base camp for Everest expeditions before the current site was set up higher in the valley.
 The trek from Lobuche to Gorakshep typically takes 2-3 hours, but weather and altitude conditions can alter this time.
 Once you arrive in Gorakshep, many trekkers choose to hike up Kala Patthar (5,644 meters/18,519 feet) for a fantastic view of Mount Everest, especially at sunrise or sunset.
 The path here is rough, with loose rocks and thin air, so good footwear and staying hydrated are key.
 Even with its harsh conditions, reaching Gorakshep feels like a big achievement, and the stunning Himalayan scenery makes this part of the Everest Base Camp trek very memorable.

-Gorakshep to Everfest Base Camp Trek
+Gorakshep to Everest Base Camp Trek

 The trek from Gorakshep to Everest Base Camp (EBC) is difficult but satisfying.
 Starting at Gorakshep (5,164m), the last village before EBC, the trail goes over rocky paths and glaciers.
 It provides stunning views of the Khumbu Glacier and nearby peaks like Nuptse and Pumori.
 The round trip takes 3-4 hours and covers about 3-4 km in each direction, with a steady climb to EBC (5,364m).
 Trekkers face uneven ground and high-altitude conditions, so it is important to acclimatize and build stamina.
 When you reach EBC, you will see the Khumbu Icefall and the famous Everest climbing camps, although you cannot see the summit from this point.